Station Cafe

 Photo by Timon.

-Originally, they produced boxes for Aizu lacquerware and Japanese sweets, but in 2013 they began full-scale retail sales.
+Originally, we manufactured boxes for packaging Aizu lacquerware and Japanese sweets, but we began full-scale retail sales in 2013.

 Their signature product is a tissue case made from a sturdy paper box combined with Aizu cotton